 Anxiety is not very uncommon and most of us have experienced it sometime or the other.
-But there is a distinct difference between anxiety and anxiety disorder.
+But there is a distinct difference between anxiety and disorder.
 People suffering from the GAD or any other anxiety-related disorder will be face to face with most of the symptoms very often, sometimes daily.
 While there quick ways to alleviate the anxiousness, it is safer and always advisable to consult a mental health specialist for long term treatment.

 For a better insight on how anxiety feels like, let us discuss some common and easily detectable symptoms.

 Panic Attacks~ Panic attacks are closely related to anxiety.
 Although panic disorders are a different kind of disorder entirely, it is common for people suffering from anxiety to face panic attacks.